-Indian Defense Minister Arun Jaitley has officially launched full-scale production of the indigenously designed Light Combat Helicopter (LCH) at the Hindustan Aeronautics Limited (HAL) production in Bengal on August 26, according to Indian media reports.
+Indian Defense Minister Arun Jaitley has officially launched full-scale production of the indigenously designed Light Combat Helicopter (LCH) at the Hindustan Aeronautics Limited (HAL) production facility in Bengaluru on August 26, according to Indian media reports.

 “In the present geopolitical situation, India is located sensitively.
 We have had multiple threats in the past,” the defense minister said in his prepared remarks.
 “Therefore, preparedness is something India can never compromise on.”
 Furthermore, he stated that “no country can win battles by being dependent on other countries and being a buyer of defense equipment.”